sebw/website/docs/environment.md

 | Problem Mgmt | Creating, dispatching and following up | ITSM + relevant team |
 | Change Mgmt | Creating, dispatching and following  | ITSM + relevant team |

+One team could be an umbrella for sub teams like:

+- Infrastructure
+    - Rack & Stack
+    - Computing
+        - Hardware
+        - Virtualization
+    - Networking
+        - WAN
+        - LAN
+        - Firewalling
+        - DNS/Proxy/LB
+        - PBX
+    - Storage
+    - Back-up

+Each teams will have a Team Leader or Service Owner that will act as single point of contact.
+Communication will be following a 80/20 ratio for ticket/human interactions.

+This represent +90% of the current Enterprise IT organization landscape.